JuliaLang/www.julialang.org/jsoc/gsoc/juliagenai.md

 3. **Package Registration and Documentation:** Register the fully functional package within the Julia ecosystem, accompanied by comprehensive documentation and usage examples to foster adoption and contribution from the community.

-### Project 5: Integrating Standard Prompt Schemas into PromptingTools.jl

-**Project Overview:**

-PromptingTools.jl stands at the cutting edge of generative AI within the Julia ecosystem.
-This project involves enhancing the support for various backends by providing more prompt templates (schemas) for users to leverage.
-This initiative directly responds to [Issue #67 on PromptingTools.jl's GitHub](https://github.com/svilupp/PromptingTools.jl/issues/67).
-Successful completion of this project will significantly enhance the usability of PromptingTools.jl, making it an indispensable tool for developers working with open-source LLM.
-By contributing, participants will play a key role in advancing Julia's AI capabilities, ensuring the community remains at the forefront of technological innovation.

-**Mentor:** [Jan Siml](https://github.com/svilupp) `@svilup` on JuliaLang Slack

-**Project Difficulty:** Medium

-**Estimated Duration:** 175 hours

-**Ideal Candidate Profile:**
-- Individuals with a solid grasp of the Julia programming language who are eager to deepen their involvement in the Julia and AI communities.
-- Experience with open-source large language models (eg, llama.cpp, vLLM) and with prompt templating (eg, Llama instruction template).

-**Project Goals and Deliverables:**

-1. **Schema Integration:** Implement common prompt schemas as dedicated types (similar to `OpenAISchema`).
-See details [here](https://github.com/svilupp/PromptingTools.jl/issues/67).

-2. **Functionality Extension:** Provide methods for `render` and `aigenerate` functions to enable users to render conversations in these templates.
-Including clear examples, documentation and testing.

 ### Project 5: Enhancing PromptingTools.jl with Advanced Schema Support and Functionality

 **Project Overview:**

 PromptingTools.jl, a key tool in the Julia GenAI ecosystem.
 This project is a concerted effort to broaden the utility and applicability of PromptingTools.jl by incorporating a wider array of prompt templates and schemas, thereby catering to a diverse set of LLM backends.
-The initiative directly corresponds to [Issue #67](https://github.com/svilupp/PromptingTools.jl/issues/67) and [Issue #68](https://github.com/svilupp/PromptingTools.jl/issues/68) on PromptingTools.jl's GitHub.
+The initiative directly corresponds to [Issue #67](https://github.com/svilupp/PromptingTools.jl/issues/67), [Issue #68](https://github.com/svilupp/PromptingTools.jl/issues/68) and [Issue #69](https://github.com/svilupp/PromptingTools.jl/issues/69) on PromptingTools.jl's GitHub.
 By enhancing the library's functionality to support structured extraction with the Ollama backend and introducing more standardized prompt schemas, we aim to make PromptingTools.jl an even more powerful and indispensable resource for developers engaging with open-source Large Language Models (LLMs).

-**Mentor:** [Jan Siml](https://github.com/svilupp) / `@svilup` on JuliaLang Slack
+**Mentor:** [Jan Siml](https://github.com/svilupp) / `@svilup` on JuliaLang Slack / `Jan Siml` on Julia Zulip

 **Project Difficulty:** Medium